 For some reason, it never crossed our mind that we would walk on a glacier so when we stopped at Solheimajokull it was a real treat!
 We didn’t know what to expect when gingerly walking across a frozen lake, knowing that if it cracked, we could plunge to an icy death into the freezing waters below (hmmmm, maybe that is a bit dramatic as some glacial ice is 1,000m thick!).

 We walked to the top of an ice cave and climbed down to get a closer look.
 Once inside, we looked up through a blue tunnel – it was an ice hole – Wow!!
 And WOW again is about all I can say.
 The vision before us was like none we had ever encountered – they say a picture paints a thousand words, as that’s the case, I will let these pictures speak for us!
 The glacier was an amazing experience and highly recommended.

 In the winter, Iceland doesn’t have a lot of daylight hours.
-During December when we were there it was averaging around four a day so before we lost the light, we had one more attraction to see – one of the biggest and most beautiful waterfalls of the island with an astounding width of 25 meters and a drop of 60 meters.
-It is worth the visit and it was a truly spectacular way of finishing off this incredible day packed to the brim of the most stunning natural beauty we have encountered in such a small area.
+During December when we visited, it was averaging around four a day so before we lost the light, we had one more attraction to see – one of the biggest and most beautiful waterfalls of the island with an astounding width of 25 meters and a drop of 60 meters.
+It is worth the trip, and it was a truly spectacular way of finishing off this incredible day packed to the brim seeing most stunning natural beauty we have encountered in such a small area.

 10. The Blue Lagoon